George scores 33 to help Thunder top Clippers 110-104

-OKLAHOMA CITY (AP) - Paul George scored 33 points to help the Oklahoma City Thunder beat the Los Angeles Clippers 110-104 on Saturday night.
+OKLAHOMA CITY (AP) - Paul George rendered the Los Angeles Clippers' traps and double-teams useless.

+Oklahoma City's forward shredded the Clippers for 33 points, seven rebounds and six assists in a 110-104 victory on Saturday night.

+"I'm fine being trapped," George said.
+"That's where we're going to need our guys the most - for them to make plays out of it.
+Honestly, I think that's the easiest way for me to get myself going because I make those plays early.
+And we burn them, we hurt them on those plays.
+They can't trap me anymore.
+They put two on the ball, find the open guy."

+George isn't just handling pressure, he's thriving in it.
+He made 11 of 19 shots against the Clippers and didn't have a turnover.

+"He's great," Clippers coach Doc Rivers said.
+"He's just so long, tough, plays at a great pace.
+Can't speed him up, really.
+He knows he's bigger than most of those guys that's guarding him, so when he's shooting the ball like that, he's tough."

-It was the fourth time in seven games George scored at least 30 points.
+It was the fourth time in seven December games George scored at least 30 points.
+He's averaging 29.1 points this month while shooting 52 percent from the field.

+Russell Westbrook had 13 points, 12 assists, nine rebounds and six steals for Oklahoma City.
+He made just 4 of 17 shots, yet he had a positive effect on his team.

+"The hustle plays, diving on the floor, the deflections that he generated, and by being disciplined doing that - it wasn't like he was running around helter skelter," Thunder coach Billy Donovan said.
+"He was really disciplined.
+I thought it was a game where, yeah he didn't shoot it great, but I'm not really worried about that.
+But what he did do was impact the game in a lot of other ways, which I think were important for us."

 Danilo Gallinari matched a season high with 28 points, Tobias Harris scored 22 and Montrezl Harrell added 21 for the Clippers.